How Mediated Dialogue Can Help Your Change Management Efforts

 Dialogue is a kind of conversation that shifts the balance to inquiry.
 Rather than driving an opinion, dialogue involves collaborative inquiry into opinions and underlying assumptions.
-In this way, the group gains deeper understanding, greater clarity, more options and multiple right answers.
+In this way, the group gains deeper understanding, greater clarity, more options, and multiple right answers.

-Mediated dialogue uses interesting, tangible images or objects to spark reflective, insightful conversation.
-The use of images can enhance and focus (“mediate”) otherwise difficult conversations — and change the way we talk about change.
+Mediated dialogue helps people identify opportunities and obstacles, address unspoken realities, surface concerns, and create shared understanding that will guide the path forward.
+The use of visuals and images can enhance and focus (“mediate”) otherwise difficult conversations — and change the way we talk about change.

 - Mediated dialogue is user-friendly.
 Conducting a mediated dialogue session is fairly simple.
 For those participating in the conversation, the process is easy to grasp and going through the process comes naturally.
 Almost everyone becomes engaged when they realize the images are the means to an insightful conversation about a topic that matters to them.

 - Mediated dialogue initiates collaboration.
 Images in the middle help people collaborate across all kinds of boundaries, including differences in spoken language and national culture.
 It helps people connect across organizations and societal stakeholders, hierarchies and functions, expertise and experience, silos and partnerships in order to initiate collaborative, interdependent work processes across the value chain.

 Ready to try it at your organization?
 To get started using mediated dialogue, introduce the issue or question to the group and allow them time to jot down their initial thoughts and reactions.
 Then, without speaking, have everyone browse through the images and choose the one that depicts the problem or issue for them.